risc0/risc0/website/api_versioned_docs/version-0.18/bonsai/eth-examples.md

 This [example app][governance-example] uses Bonsai as an Ethereum coprocessor.
 The protocol, based on the OpenZeppelin [Governor smart contract standard], batches signature verifications off-chain for a DAO governance vote.
 The end result is that in [~160 lines of Rust][signature-aggregation], a gas savings of 66% is achieved with significant room for optimizations.

-### BonsaiStarter.sol

-This [test contract][bonsai-starter.sol] in the [Bonsai Foundry Template][foundry-template] provides an example of two different ways Bonsai can be integrated with Ethereum smart contracts using the [Bonsai Ethereum Relay][eth-relay].

 [zkvm-examples]: /api/zkvm/examples
 [remote-proving]: /api/zkvm/quickstart#remote-proving